Hub1X-IT/Satellite/Assets/Notorious Creations/PlayerprefManager&Editor/README.md

+## Installation

+1. Copy the `Notorious Creations` folder into your Unity project's `Assets` directory
+2. The tool will automatically appear in Unity's menu system
+3. Access via **Tools → Notorious Creations → PlayerPrefs Editor**

 # PlayerPrefs Editor & Manager

 A comprehensive Unity Editor tool for managing, monitoring, and organizing PlayerPrefs with advanced features including real-time notifications, filtering, and data export/import capabilities.